lieryan/rate-limiter/README.md

 Running unittest with Redis will destroy all data in that Redis database.
 Make sure you don't have anything valuable there.

+# Interactive testing

+Run hit.py script to interactively test the rate limiter.
+Read the documentation in the script file before running.
+This only works with Redis backend.